 Terms of Service

-The Terms of Service are intended to clarify the rights, responsibilities, and expectations of both the client and the Clinical Psychologist at the All Kinds of Minds Practice.
+• The Terms of Service are intended to clarify the rights, responsibilities, and expectations of both the client and the Clinical Psychologist at All Kinds of Minds Assessments.
 By booking an assessment, the client acknowledges that they have read, understood, and fully accepted the Terms of Service.
-If you have any questions, please do not hesitate to get in touch.
+If you have any questions, please do not hesitate to seek clarification prior to booking the initial appointment.

-• The All Kinds of Minds Practice, registered under Company Registration Number (C.R.O.
-No.) 732887, has been officially recognised by the Companies Registration Office (C.R.O.).
-This number confirms that the company is registered and legitimate within the Irish business framework.
-The C.R.O. number is essential for legal and administrative matters, ensuring transparency and credibility for the practice.
+• All Kinds of Minds Assessments is registered under Company Registration Number (C.R.O.
+No.) 732887 and has been officially recognised by the Companies Registration Office (C.R.O.).
+This number confirms that the practice is registered and legitimate within the Irish business framework.

 • Appointment-Only Access